dnarain-astro/docs/astro/install-aws.md

 ---
-sidebar_label: 'Install Astro on AWS'
+sidebar_label: 'Set Up Astro on AWS'
-title: 'Install Astro on AWS'
+title: 'Set Up Astro on AWS'
 id: install-aws
 description: Get started on Astro by installing your first Astro Cluster on AWS.
 ---